Data Analytics Research and Technology in Healthcare

 Interested students and post-docs to join my group

-If you are interested to work with me and decide to contact me, it would be useful if you attach (1) your CV; (2) transcripts; (3) evidence of independent work, ideally e.g. if you have written an undergraduate/master's thesis.
+If you are interested to work with me and decide to contact me, it would be useful if you attach: (1) your CV; (2) transcripts; (3) evidence of independent work, ideally e.g. if you have written an undergraduate/master's thesis; (4) evidence of English ability (if available and English is not your first language).
 Please explain in brief (a) your background/skillset/extenuating circumstances (where applicable), (b) why you want to work with me, and (c) what you would like to work on (a short proposal).
+It is unlikely I will respond if you have not put in the effort to provide basic information and documentation.

 I get a very large number of emails - if I haven't responded within a week, please resend.